madewithlinux/sierpinski-pyramid-gcode/README.md

 There are many 3D models to print of this fractal (see the references section below).
 These all make valiant efforts to solve issues (1) and (2) mentioned above, but the issue of total complexity still remains.
 **As of this writing, I have yet to find a 3D model of an iteration-7 sierpinski pyramid.**
+(or a physical, 3d-printed one, for that matter)
 It's just too complex to practically do.
 (Most of these models are built with OpenSCAD, and it just crashes if you try to make an iteration-7 fractal)